-We have nearly 2000 alumni living around the world.
+We have nearly over 1000 alumni living around the world.
 In the past 3 years, our students have gone on to obtain jobs across the country.
 For a list of employment sites from 2013-2016 click here, or view the map below.

 According to the US Bureau of Labor Statistics, health care provided 14 million jobs in 2006 - 13.6 million jobs for wage and salary workers and about 438,000 jobs for the self-employed.
 Seven of the 20 fastest growing occupations are health care related.
 Health care will generate 3 million new wage and salary jobs between 2006 and 2016, more than any other industry.
 As a result, careers in health administration will be at the forefront of that employment growth.

-Our alumni take a hands on approach when it comes to working with students and helping them achieve their career goals.
+Our alumni take a hands-on approach when it comes to working with you and helping you achieve your career goals.

-- The Alumni Society hosts a day long leadership development institute where students can network with healthcare professionals from around the country.
+- The Alumni Society hosts a day-long leadership development institute where you can network with healthcare professionals from around the country.

-- Students have access to a copmprehensive alumni directory.
+- You have access to a comprehensive alumni directory.

-- Career Conversations are held throughout the year allowing students the opportunity to meet with alumni and learn about their experiences.
+- Career Conversations are held throughout the year allowing you the opportunity to meet with alumni and learn about their experiences.

-- Alumni Connect allows students to browse a list of alumni who have agreed to assist students with career advice
+- Alumni Connect allows you to browse a list of alumni who have agreed to assist students with career advice

 Vikas Ghayal, MHA 2007